nepenth/knowledge-base/README.md

 ### Data Engineering <a name="data-engineering"></a>
-The Data Engineering category provides guidance on designing, building, and maintaining large-scale data systems, covering topics such as big data management, data integration, modeling, and stream processing.
-This category includes resources on four key subareas: Big Data, Data Integration, Data Modeling, and Stream Processing, to help engineers develop scalable and efficient data architectures.
+The Data Engineering category covers the design, implementation, and maintenance of systems that store, process, and retrieve large datasets, including big data, data integration, data modeling, and stream processing technologies.
+This category provides resources and guidance on building scalable and efficient data pipelines to support business intelligence, analytics, and decision-making.
 *Subcategories: Big Data, Data Integration, Data Modeling, Stream Processing* *Items: 5*